sarxos/sikuli-ocr/README.md

 This toll allows you to capture text from your screen.
 If you tried to read texts with Sikuli itself, you probably found that it uses [tesseract-ocr](http://code.google.com/p/tesseract-ocr/) to recognize text from images available in screen buffer.
 Well, this recognition is really poor.
-I my case I found that only 10% texts has been recognized properly and I tried to recognize numbers only!
+In my case I found that only 10% of texts are recognized properly.
+And I tried to recognize numbers only!
 After this adventure I found myself in very bad position since I didn't find any Java-based OCR library.
 I decided to write my own.
 It is not very powerful, but it is sufficient for my needs.

 ## Limitations

 1. Does not work with Java 7 :(
-2. Recognize only one-line texts
+2. Recognizes only one-line texts
 3. Only predefined fonts can be recognized
 4. Does not recognize whitespaces

 ## Possible Usage

-1. All kind of game bots where you have to read texts / numbers directly from the screen
+1. All kind of game bots where you have to read text / numbers directly from the screen
 2. Game assistants - health monitors, potion healers, etc
-3. Tests automation
+3. Test automation
 4. And many many more

 ## Prerequisites